Woman experiencing creditor harassment, looking at phone nervously, with graphical vibrations and exclamation marks

 There are ways to block these calls.
 After putting Beyond Finance’s contact information in your phone, a lot of clients specifically elect to silence unknown numbers and screen creditor intimidation out that way.
 And eventually the calls should die down.

-In my experience, creditors have a very narrow window of opportunity to try to convince you to keep paying them interest before they decide to drop a portion of the debt.
+In my experience, creditors will try all different types of tactics to convince you to keep paying them interest before they decide to drop half the debt.
 Of course, in the beginning they’re going to try, right?
 It’s a business to them, it’s not personal.
 There’s no one in a back room looking at your file going, “Oh, Sharon’s not paying!
 Shame on her!”
 All you are is an interest rate on a spreadsheet to them.
 And as long as you’re willing to continue to keep paying minimums and feed that never-ending conveyor belt of interest, of course, they’re willing to take it.

 How does it feel to be working for Beyond Finance now?